pdc-quantum/byzantine-generals-in-qiskit/README.md

 A derived solution using five qubits is described in this [article](https://arxiv.org/pdf/quant-ph/0210079.pdf) and was [experimentally demonstrated using four-photon entanglement](https://arxiv.org/pdf/0710.0290v2.pdf)

-The [first notebook](https://github.com/pdc-quantum/byzantine-generals-in-qiskit/blob/main/byzantine-agreement.ipynb) in this repository presents a protocol using this latter solution and it extension to 4 generals case.
+The [first notebook](https://github.com/pdc-quantum/byzantine-generals-in-qiskit/blob/main/byzantine-agreement.ipynb) in this repository presents a protocol using this latter solution.
 The traitor detection is achieved by a turn-based game between the lieutenants.

 ### Solutions using pair of qubits each mapped to a qutrit: